messense/dav-server-rs/README.md

 ## webdav-handler

+Webdav` (RFC4918) is HTTP (GET/HEAD/PUT/DELETE) plus a bunch of extra methods.

-A futures/stream based webdav handler for Rust, using the types from the `http` crate.
+This crate implements a futures/stream based webdav handler for Rust, using the types from the `http` crate.
+It comes complete with a async filesystem backend, so it can be used as a HTTP or WEBDAV fileserver.

+NOTE: this crate uses futures 0.3 + async/await code internally, so it only works on Rust nightly (currently rustc 1.34.0-nightly (00aae71f5 2019-02-25)).
+The external interface is futures 0.1 based though, so it can work with stable hyper and actix (actix with a few hacks; see examples/actix-web.rs).

 It has an interface similar to the Go x/net/webdav package:

 - the library contains an HTTP handler
 - you supply a "filesystem" for backend storage, which can optionally